Scholars Online Astronomy Home Page

 Meetings: This course meets once a week in live chat sessions using the Scholars Online HTML-based chat application (no audio)*.
 We recommend that you use FireFox to attend class, and avoid Chrome and Microsoft Edge, since Google and Microsoft chose not to implement the MathML standard in their browsers.
 We discuss topics from the textbook and current events, supplemented by guided Web Tours.
-Students must submit weekly homework assignments using basic mathematical tools (trigonometry and algebra).
+Students must complete weekly mastery exercises using basic mathematical tools (trigonometry and algebra).
 Observation and laboratory exercises are optional.

 As we learn about the concepts and methods of modern astronomy, we will try to put them into perspective by addressing these questions:

 Astronomy is an independent course, and is recommended for students who have completed Natural Science or Biology but need to develop more mathematical skills before tackling AP Chemistry or AP Physics.
 Students who have already complete chemistry and physics and want more science before college will have the opportunity to apply concepts learned in those classes here.

 You should have completed Algebra I and be taking or have completed a course in geometry.
 If you know or are learning the following formulae and concepts, you should be fine: